gvkhna/astro-media/README.md

 As well multiple resolutions are automatically generated for larger images and specified as src-set in the result <img>.

+## Debugging

+Run this command to see some internal output in case you encounter errors.
+`DEBUG=astro-media astro dev`

+## Releasing

+Bump the version number.
+Create a new Github Release which will trigger the workflow.

 ## Contributing

 You're welcome to submit an issue or PR!